Dichroic Filter Characterizations: Dichroic Filter Characterization

 For the Raytum shortpass dichroic filters, the transmission and reflection results follow expected trends, with transmission decreasing and reflection increasing at higher incidence angles.
+The slight rise in transmission at high incidence angles is surprising and appears to be a property of the filter optics.
 The 368~nm shortpass filter (Figure \ref{fig:Sapphire_4_in_SP_air_T_and_R_385nm_and_405nm_LED_May_15_paper}) shows a more gradual decline in transmission compared to the 390~nm (Figure \ref{fig:Sapphire_B15_SP_air_T_and_R_385nm_and_405nm_LED_may_13_paper}) and the 408~nm (Figure \ref{fig:B33_B23_SP_air_T_and_R_385nm_and_405nm_LED_May_13_paper}) shortpass filters, which exhibit sharper transitions.
 This behavior suggests a stronger angular dependence for filters with longer cut-off wavelengths.
 Additionally, the measured values align closely with manufacturer specifications within experimental uncertainties.
 Within the precision of our measurement, it also appears that there is little light lost to absorption: $T+R=1$ for each angle.
 For the 368~nm shortpass filter, the summed transmission and reflection initially showed large deviations from unity due to the absence of reflection measurements at 0$^\circ$ and 5$^\circ$, where the reflected beam could not be captured.
 Excluding these points, the standard deviations were 2.6\% (385~nm LED) and 4.5\% (405~nm LED).
 The 390~nm shortpass filter exhibited moderately larger deviations, with standard deviations of 3.9\% (385~nm LED) and 6.2\% (405~nm LED).
 In contrast, the 408~nm shortpass filter showed smaller deviations of 2.3\% (385~nm LED) and 3.4\% (405~nm LED).
-These discrepancies likely arise from a combination of scattered light, alignment uncertainties, or absorption at higher AOI.
+These discrepancies likely arise from a combination of scattered light, alignment uncertainties, or absorption at higher angles of incidence (AOI).

+Only a small fraction of the dichroic filter is illuminated by the light from the beamsplitter, meaning the ``transmission" PMT samples light from a localized region of the filter.
+To evaluate possible spatial variations in transmission and reflection, we performed a uniformity study using the filters shown in Figures \ref{fig:Sapphire_4_in_SP_air_T_and_R_385nm_and_405nm_LED_May_15_paper}-\ref{fig:B33_B23_SP_air_T_and_R_385nm_and_405nm_LED_May_13_paper}.
+For Figure \ref{fig:Sapphire_4_in_SP_air_T_and_R_385nm_and_405nm_LED_May_15_paper}, the RMS spread in the 50\% transmission wavelength was 1.7~nm at 0$^{\circ}$ and 1.4~nm at 45$^{\circ}$.
+For the other two filters (Figures \ref{fig:Sapphire_B15_SP_air_T_and_R_385nm_and_405nm_LED_may_13_paper} and \ref{fig:B33_B23_SP_air_T_and_R_385nm_and_405nm_LED_May_13_paper}), the RMS spread was less than 0.9~nm across all positions and angles tested.
+These results indicate that spatial variations in cut-off performance are minimal, with all RMS spreads below 2~nm.